absterjr/AI-Tutor/README.md

 After Clicking on "Start Conversation" on the webpage, move on back to the terminal to continue the conversation, as you can see from the image below.
 ![alt text](https://github.com/absterjr/AI-Tutor/blob/main/AI%20Tutor.png?raw=true)
+Type Yes to continue on to the next topic.

 ### Usage